magomar/word-freq/README.md

 To migrate changes in the data model it uses **Alembic**, which is part of Flask-Migrate.

+## Installing and running the app

+Usual steps would be:

+Create virtual environment

+    python3 -m venv .venv
+    pip install requirements.txt

+Executing database migrations (see section on databases for additional info)

+    python manage.py db upgrade

+Running the app with:

+    python manage.py runserver

 ## Heroku

 The Heroku platform uses a container model to run and scale all Heroku apps.
 Heroku containers are called **dynos**.
 Dynos are isolated, virtualized Linux containers that are designed to execute code based on a user-specified command.